sonic-net/SONiC/doc/Sonic-mclag-hld.md

 RFC7275 describes 4 use-cases, this ICCPd or ICCP lite support all of these use-cases:

 ![Diagram 5.1.1](https://github.com/shine4chen/SONiC/blob/mclag/images/mclag_hld/MCLAG_HLD_5.1.1.png)

 In the scenario of figure 2, the PEs within an RG (Redundancy Group) are co-located in the same physical location, e.g., point of presence (POP) or central office (CO).
 Furthermore, dedicated links provide the interconnect for ICCP among the PEs.

 ![Diagram 5.1.2](https://github.com/shine4chen/SONiC/blob/mclag/images/mclag_hld/MCLAG_HLD_5.1.2.png)

 In the scenario of figure 3, the PEs within an RG (Redundancy Group) are co-located in the same physical location (POP, CO).
 However, unlike the previous scenario, there are no dedicated links between the PEs.
 The interconnect for ICCP is provided through the core network to which the PEs are connected.
 Figure 3 depicts this model.

 ![Diagram 5.1.3](https://github.com/shine4chen/SONiC/blob/mclag/images/mclag_hld/MCLAG_HLD_5.1.3.png)

 In the scenario of figure 4, the PEs within an RG (Redundancy Group) are located in different physical locations to provide geographic redundancy.
 A dedicated interconnect is provided to link the PEs.
 The resiliency mechanisms for the interconnect are similar to those highlighted in the co-located interconnect counterpart.

 ![Diagram 5.1.4](https://github.com/shine4chen/SONiC/blob/mclag/images/mclag_hld/MCLAG_HLD_5.1.4.png)

 In the scenario of figure 5, the PEs of an RG (Redundancy Group) are located in different physical locations and the interconnect for ICCP is provided over the PSN network to which the PEs are connected.
 This interconnect option is more likely to be the one used for geo-redundancy, as it is more economically appealing compared to the geo-redundant dedicated interconnect option.

 RFC7275 says that information sync and heartbeat checking can take a path that is different from the one for carrying data traffic.
+Running data traffic and control traffic on disjoint network paths is supported in this implementation.
 Will MC-LAG work if there is no physical connection between the peers?
 In theory, if the peer IP address is reachable, there is no requirement to have physical connection between the peers.
 For example, the peer-link can be ais Vxlan tunnel.
 ICCP may use this VXLAN tunnel if user configured the system properly.

 ## 5.2.
 ICCPd State machines

-Lite version support complete “ICCP Connection State Machine”，shown as followings:
+Lite version support “ICCP Connection State Machine”，shown as followings:
-The ICCP Connection state machine is defined to have six states, as below.
-Please note although LDP is mentioned in the below section, it’s not used for ICCPd.
+The ICCP Connection state machine is defined to have six states in RFC 7275 section 4.2.1, as below.

 - NONEXISTENT: This state is the starting point for the state machine.
-It indicates that no ICCP connection exists and that there’s no LDP session established between the PEs.
+It indicates that no ICCP connection exists between the PEs.

-- INITIALIZED: This state indicates that an LDP session exists between the PEs but LDP ICCP capability information has not yet been exchanged between them.
+- INITIALIZED: This state indicates that an ICCP connection exists between the PEs but ICCP capability information has not yet been exchanged between them.

-- CAPSENT: This state indicates that an LDP session exists between the PEs and that the local PE has advertised LDP ICCP capability to its peer.
+- CAPSENT: This state indicates that an ICCP connection exists between the PEs and that the local PE has advertised ICCP capability to its peer.

-- CAPREC: This state indicates that an LDP session exists between the PEs and that the local PE has both received and advertised LDP ICCP capability from/to its peer.
+- CAPREC: This state indicates that an ICCP connection exists between the PEs and that the local PE has both received and advertised ICCP capability from/to its peer.

 - CONNECTING: This state indicates that the local PE has initiated an ICCP connection to its peer and is awaiting its response.